rlguy/GridFluidSim3D/README.md

 This program is an implementation of a PIC/FLIP liquid fluid simulation written in C++11 based on methods described in Robert Bridson's "Fluid Simulation for Computer Graphics" textbook.
 The fluid simulation program outputs the surface of the fluid as a sequence of triangle meshes stored in the Stanford .PLY file format which can then be imported into your renderer of choice.

+Visit [http://rlguy.com/gridfluidsim/](http://rlguy.com/gridfluidsim/) for more information about the program.

 ## Gallery

 The following screencaps are of animations that were simulated within the program and rendered using [Blender](http://www.blender.org).
 Animations created with the fluid simulation program can be viewed on [YouTube](https://www.youtube.com/rlguyportfolio).